roboevt/Hamming/README.md

 # Hamming

-Implementation of a basic channel coding schecme, Hamming codes Many thanks to [this awesome vide](https://www.youtube.com/watch?v=X8jsijhllIA&t=0s) from 3 Blue 1 Brown on Youtube!
+Implementation of a basic channel coding schecme, Hamming codes.
+Many thanks to [this awesome vide](https://www.youtube.com/watch?v=X8jsijhllIA&t=0s) from 3 Blue 1 Brown on Youtube!

 Here is an example/demo of the full process: